Sue: Are we underwater this week?

 Sue: This is a classic corridor story, isn’t it?
-They built some really nice corridors and they’re definitely going to use them.
+They built some really nice corridors and now they’re going to use them.
 Relentlessly.

-The Doctor comes across an unconscious security guard.
-The Doctor begins to remove his wet clothing and then we cut to a Sea Devil.
+The Doctor begins to remove his wet clothing as we cut to a scene featuring a Sea Devil.

 Sue: Hey!
 Don’t cut there!
 Go back!

-The lead Sea Devil, Sauvix, reports to the Silurians.
+The lead Sea Devil, Sauvix (which Sue mishears as Cervix), reports to the Silurians.

 Sue: Oh yes, I remember this lot.
-They looked better the first time round.
+They looked a lot better the first time round.
 Their shoulder pads are too extreme.
-Even Joan Collins wouldn’t be seen dead in them.
+Even Joan Collins wouldn’t be seen wearing that.

-A Sea Base worker named Preston is searching for the Doctor.
+A sea base worker named Preston decides to search for the Doctor.

-Sue: I really like the Base’s spiral staircase.
+Sue: I like the base’s spiral staircase.
 It reminds me of the American Big Brother house.
-I bet she’s just come from the Head of Household room and she’s decided to use the Power of Veto.
+I bet she’s just come from the Head of Household room and decided to use the Power of Veto.

-Sue: For ****’s sake!
+Sue: Oh, for ****’s sake!
 Lock the ****ing doors!

 Me: You don’t think it’s over-lit?

 Sue: Not really.
 You want to see where you are going, don’t you?
-You don’t want to trip over anything when you are at work.
+You don’t want to trip over anything when you’re at work.

 Me: Have you been on a Health and Safety course, recently?

 Sue: The only thing I don’t understand is why so few of the crew are wearing helmets.
-If water came in, the only survivors would be the guards.
+If any water came in, only the guards would survive.

-Sue: If you really loved me, Neil, you would have told me that it wasn’t Greg and it just looked like him.
+Sue: If you loved me, Neil, you would have told me that it wasn’t really Greg, and that he just looked like him.
 This is ruining everything for me.

 The Silurians unleash the dreaded Myrka.
 Yes, dreaded.